 Hidden From History

 Transgender people have always been with us, but their stories are almost always related in the context of heteronormativity (see glossary).
 If we look at history through a trans lens, famous historical transgender figure might include Queen Christina of Denmark, who renounced her throne and put on men’s clothes and lived as Count Donha, or We W’ha, the Two Spirit Zuni who in the 1880s spent months in Washington advocating for her community.
-Depite being born male, We W’ha lived almost her entire life as a woman.
+Despite being born male, We W’ha lived almost her entire life as a woman.

 Since Sexual Reassignment Surgeries (SRS) became possible, many transsexuals who have gone through that process have wanted nothing more than to be invisible.
 Their former gender identity having been so alien, they have put their past behind them as fully as possible, wanting nothing more than to live in their true gender.
 It is only in recent decades that trans people have become increasingly vocal and remaining “out” as transgender even after transition.